-6. Select the Domain (0-127) box to open the editing display.
-(See Figure 64.)
+6. Select the Domain (0-127) box to open the editing display, as shown in Figure 62.

-Figure 64: Editing the PTP domain setting
+Figure 62: Domain number keypad for the PTP domain setting

 - 7. Use the editing controls to enter a new domain number.
-Here are some notes on using the editor: - Use the icon to clear the existing domain number. - Use the backspace key to delete characters by backspacing over them. - 8.
+Here are some notes on using the editor: - Select the icon to clear the existing domain number. - Select the backspace key to delete characters by backspacing over them. - 8.
 When you are done editing the domain number, select the Enter key. - 9.
 Repeat steps 4 to 6 for each PTP profile.

-Set and recall instrument presets
+Set and recall the instrument presets